DivyaK2097/SeleniumTesting/README.md

 Test Scenarios Covered:
 The test cases in this repository demonstrate how to automate and validate various user interactions on The Internet application.
 The following scenarios are covered:

+- Add/Remove Elements:
+User can add multiple elements using the "Add Element" button and remove them individually using the "Delete" button.

 - Basic Authentication:
 Automating the login process using valid and invalid credentials.